-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All pupils have opportunities for social interaction, regardless of need. • Sports teams play in local tournaments against other schools in our cluster.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All pupils have opportunities for social interaction, regardless of need.
+Sports teams play in local tournaments against other schools in our cluster.
 Pupils individually supported by TA's to enable their attendance at after school clubs or events when All pupils are invited on trips and visits subject to necessary risk assessment.
 More talented children are encouraged to join clubs held within the community. appropriate.
-Talk boost intervention run by schools SALT specialist TA.